shunjikonishi/excel2canvas/README.md

 * Chart
     * Partial support.
     * xlsx only
-    * Support bar chart, pie chart, and line chart.
+    * Support bar chart, pie chart, line chart, and radar chart.
     * Properties are not considered.(e.g. Colors, marks of line chart, position of legend)

 Dependencies